DoctorMcKay/sentry-bot-documentation/src/commands.md

 - contains-substring: Only messages containing the provided substring will be deleted.
 String matching is case-insensitive, but punctuation is not ignored as in the Contains Substring automod condition.
 - user-type: Only messages sent by the specified user type (humans or bots) will be deleted.
-- from-user: Only messages sent by the speciifed user will be deleted.
+- from-user: Only messages sent by the specified user will be deleted.
 - with-mentions: Only messages that contain at least one user, role, or @everyone mention will be deleted.
 You can also choose "without mentions", which will only delete messages that do not contain a mention.
 - with-files: Only messages that contain at least one uploaded file will be deleted.
 You can also choose "without files"